ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 you don't appreciate my work around here, perhaps I should return on my pilgramage, and leave this place for good.'

-"Of course, I was feeling mighty brave, finally standing up to my dad like that."
+"Of course, I was feeling mighty brave, finally standing up to father like that."
 Cain paused again, before continuing, "Even though it was twenty years ago, I remember what I said to him so vividly.
 I had been stewing on these words for such a long time, and when I finally said, it felt so sweet that I